Florida Residents Urged To ‘Kill’ Green Iguanas As Population Explodes

 — ABC News (@ABC) July 2, 2019

-Usually seen in the southern part of the state, the iguanas seem to have migrated north where they’ve been spotted in urban areas of Orlando, Sanford, Ormond Beach and other Central Florida cities.
+Usually seen in the southern part of the state, the iguanas seem to have migrated north where they’ve been spotted in urban areas of Orlando, Sanford, Ormond Beach, and other Central Florida cities.

 The directive also said green iguanas can be killed year-round without a permit on 22 public lands in south Florida.